Thinking critically about research

 Show students the QR code or handout

-- Each example shows a study result followed by a limitation statement
+- Each example shows a study result followed by limitation statements

 Explain the task: